Renardo13/libasm/README.md

 ### RETURN

 Return value with "ret" :
+It’s the same physical register (calling ret by convention), but you can read a selected part of it.

 | Registre | Taille  | Hex content        | Decimal content |
 | -------- | ------- | ------------------ | --------------- |